lue-bird/elm-review-mini/README.md

 main : Review.Program
 main =
     Review.program
-        [ NoStringWithMisspelledCompanyName.rule
+        [ NoStringWithMisspelledCompanyName.review
-        -- other rules...
+        -- , ...
         ]
 ```

-## When to write or enable a rule
+## when to write or enable a review

-The bar to write or enable a rule should be pretty high.
+The bar to write or enable a review should be pretty high.
-A new rule can often turn out to be a nuisance to someone, sometimes in ways you didn't predict, so making sure the rule solves a real problem, and that your team is on board with it, is important.
+A new review can often turn out to be a nuisance to someone, sometimes in ways you didn't predict, so making sure the review solves a real problem, and that your team is on board with it, is important.
-If a developer disagrees with a rule, they may try to circumvent it, resulting in code that is even more error prone than the pattern that was originally forbidden.
+If a developer disagrees with a review, they may try to circumvent it, resulting in code that is even more error prone than the pattern that was originally forbidden.
-So the value provided by the rule should be much greater than the trouble it causes, and if you find that a rule doesn't live up to this, consider disabling it.
+So the value provided by the review should be much greater than the trouble it causes, and if you find that a review doesn't live up to this, consider disabling it.

-Review rules are most useful when some pattern must never appear in the code.
+Review reviews are most useful when some pattern must never appear in the code.
-It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to rules](#is-there-a-way-to-ignore-errors-).
+It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to reviews](#is-there-a-way-to-ignore-errors-).
-If you really need to make exceptions, they must be written in the rule itself, or the rule should be configurable.
+If you really need to make exceptions, they must be written in the review itself, or the review should be configurable.

-For rules that enforce a certain **coding style**, or suggest simplifications to your code, I would ask you to raise the bar for inclusion even higher.
+For reviews that enforce a certain **coding style**, or suggest simplifications to your code, I would ask you to raise the bar for inclusion even higher.
 A few examples:

   - I much prefer using `|>` over `<|`, and I think using the latter to pipe